-- •Service Delivery CTA aims to ensure that customers are provided safe, consistent and reliable transit services. - Customer Experience CTA places a high priority on putting the customer at the center of every decision made and action taken to ensure its services meet or exceed customer expectations. - Equity & Inclusion CTA must reflect the communities it serves.
-From the investments made in infrastructure to the recruiting of its workforce, CTA works toward a bright future creating jobs, contracting opportunities and learning opportunities with a focus on Diversity, Equity and Inclusion (DEI).
+- Service Delivery CTA aims to ensure that customers are provided safe, consistent and reliable transit services. - Customer Experience CTA places a high priority on putting the customer at the center of every decision made and action taken to improve the customer experience on CTA. - Equity & Inclusion CTA has made diversity, equity, and inclusion an integral part of the agency's work.
+From the investments it makes across the bus and rail system to the recruiting of its workforce, CTA works to invest in the communities it serves through its policies, projects, and job and contracting opportunities.

-The following initiatives have been identified as being supportive in delivering on CTA's strategic goals and are further addressed in the Executive Summary:
+Below are some of the initiatives that have been identified as being supportive in delivering on CTA's strategic goals and are further addressed in the Executive Summary:

-•Improving Service
+Improving Service

-- Continued hiring to add workers to enable adding more service - Bus Vision Plan - New Transit Operations Control Center and Training facility on West Side
+- Employee recruitment and retention investments and initiatives - o Robust hiring to enable adding more service - Bus Vision Study a holistic study to plan the future of more equitable and accessible bus service - New Transit Operations Control Center and Training facility on West Side

-•Improving Customer Experience
+Improving Customer Experience